IEntin/ClientServer/README.md

 Generally, the number of clients is limited only by hardware performance, in particular\
 by the number of cpu cores.\
-This server was tested with 5 clients with mixed client types.
+This server was tested with up to 10 clients with mixed client types.

 ........